kvz/baseamp/README.md

 Keep in mind that if you remove 1 item from a list, it can result in `position` updates for siblings in that list.

+Baseamp does not uncomplete remotely completed items as to allow people to check off items online.

 ## Todo

  - [ ] Support for rate limiter (500 req/10 minutes)